-Buying a home is still a sought-after goal for many of us, with 79 percent of Americans believing owning a home is a major part of the American Dream, according to a Bankrate survey last year.
+Buying a home is a sought-after goal — part of the American dream — for many of us.
 Wanting to buy a home, however, doesn’t always mean you’ll be able to afford one, especially as a first-time homebuyer.
-A starter home is the first home you’ll likely buy on what may be a multi-stop journey, but they’ve become harder to come by.
-While a starter home’s price and amenities vary based on location and demand, here are some tips to help you find the right one and navigate your market.
+Enter the starter home, typically the first home you’ll buy on what may be a multi-stop journey.
+However, these kinds of affordable, entry-level homes have become harder to come by in today’s overheated market.
+While a starter home’s price and amenities will vary based on location and demand, here are some tips to help you find the right one for you.

 What is a starter home?

 A starter home, sometimes called an entry-level home, is typically the first home a novice homebuyer purchases, and is in the lower price range of homes in the market.
 Many homeowners live in starter homes for several years before needing more space and “moving up,” but that’s not always the case.

 The characteristics of a starter home might include:

 - Fewer amenities than larger or newer homes

 “A starter home, in my opinion, is defined as something affordable to a young professional within the first few years of starting their professional life,” says Mihal Gartenberg, a real estate agent with Coldwell Banker Warburg in New York City.
 She adds that a starter home is considered such because “the individual’s housing needs will change over time.”

 However, “what’s considered a starter home differs [by] state and city,” says Louis Adler, principal and co-founder of REAL New York in New York City.
 An entry-level property in an urban market will look very different than one in a rural area, for example.